nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Serge - Get to Level 3
 - Glenn - Get to Level 2
 - Fargo - Get to Level 2
-- Defend All until Time Devourer does a Green Element
+- Defend until Time Devourer does any Element
 - Serge - TurnYellow
 - Glenn - Strengthen
 - Fargo - TurnGreen